socialray/makahiki-ktuh/doc/installation-makahiki-local.rst

 Note that you will want to provide a stronger password for the makahiki admin account if this server is publically accessible.

+Makahiki also utilizes a variety of other environment variables.
+For complete documentation, see :ref:`section-environment-variables`.

 7. Initialize your instance
 ----------------------------